ILC Phenomenology of the $Z_3$ symmetric Type-Z Three Higgs Doublet Model: Phenomenological Analysis

 \subsection{$A_2H_2^\pm W^\mp$ Production : $FHD$ Mode}

 The $A_2 H_2^{\pm} W^{\mp}$ production mode shares its final state topology with the previously discussed $H_2 H_2^{\pm} W^{\mp}$ process, both culminating in a fully hadronic signature of $4b + 4j$.
 This overlap in decay structure naturally suggests a unified treatment of Standard Model backgrounds, particularly those capable of mimicking this rare final state via mistagging.
-The common background processes relevant to both channels are listed in Table~\ref{tab:bgH2H2+W-_A2H2+W-}.
+The common background processes relevant to both channels are listed in~\autoref{tab:bgH2H2+W-_A2H2+W-}.
 The full production and decay chain under consideration is:

-We select two benchmark points—denoted as $BP\text{-}15$ and $BP\text{-}16$—that satisfy existing phenomenological constraints while offering representative signal kinematics.
-Their detailed properties, including masses, decay branching fractions, and production cross sections, are provided in Table~\ref{tab:BP15BP16-MT}.
+We select a benchmark point—denoted as BP8—that satisfy existing phenomenological constraints while offering representative signal kinematics.
+Their detailed properties, including masses, decay branching fractions, and production cross sections, are provided in~\autoref{tab:BP15BP16-MT}.
 To extract the signal from the multijet-dominated environment, we impose a set of number-based selection cuts consistent with the parton-level topology: $N(b) \geq 4$ and $N(j) \geq 4$.
 This inclusive approach accounts for realistic detector effects, such as initial and final-state radiation and jet fragmentation, while maintaining strong discriminatory power against backgrounds lacking sufficient $b$-jet multiplicity.
 Despite the inherently suppressed cross sections and the challenging hadronic environment, we investigate whether this channel can yield meaningful statistical significance at a high-luminosity collider setup.
-Our results, summarized in the cutflow Table~\ref{tab:BP15BP16-CF}, indicate that with an integrated luminosity of $2000~\text{fb}^{-1}$, the signal can be probed with a discovery-level sensitivity of $5\sigma$.
+Our results, summarized in the cutflow~\autoref{tab:BP15BP16-CF}, indicate that with an integrated luminosity of $2000~\text{fb}^{-1}$, the signal can be probed with a discovery-level sensitivity of $5\sigma$.

 With all these channel surveys carried out, we now move on to the Discussion and Conclusion section~\autoref{sec:Conclusions}, where we highlight the relevant discussions and outline future outlooks that could be considered in experiments such as the ILC.